amitgupta4078/game-of-thrones/README.md

 # game-of-thrones
-A simple app, developed using VueJS that consumes <https://anapioficeandfire.com/>.
-See the app in action here: <https://game-of-thrones-2.herokuapp.com/>
+A simple app, developed using VueJS that consumes anapioficeandfire.com/api

 ## Project setup
 ```